 Economic damages specifically address the measurable costs associated with any property damage or personal injuries you may have incurred during a car accident.

 While not every car accident causes personal injury, nearly all of them involve some level of property damage.
-In situations where injuries are not present, economic car accident damages available to the victim may include vehicle repair or replacement costs, the cost of other personal property that was damaged in the accident (e.g, a laptop in your car that is broken during an accident) and rental car costs.
+In non-injury accidents, victims may deserve vehicle repair or replacement costs, including personal property damaged in the accident (e.g., a laptop in your car that broken during an accident) and rental car expenses.

 In the unfortunate scenario where you or a loved one suffers a personal injury, then the list of potential economic damages you may recover includes:

 - In-home or inpatient nursing care